 What should you do if you are interested in a job working with horses?

-We invite you to contact us at AVT to learn more about our exciting educational programs, such as our ACM20217 Certificate in Horse Care.
-We also offer a variety of workshops designed to prepare you for employment in a horse-related career.
+We invite you to contact us to learn more about our exciting educational programs, such as our ACM20217 Certificate in Horse Care.
+We also offer short courses designed to prepare you for employment in a horse-related career.
 We look forward to helping you enjoy a rewarding career in the equine industry!